DLR-SC/tasking-framework/README.md

     make clean

 For the selection of a platform model use option platform=<model>.
-The model is one of the subfolder names in the source directory.
+The model is one of the subfolder names in the source directory, namely: linux, none, outpost, none.
 Default is linux.

+ When platform=outpost is selected, you need to address the outpost architecture by setting outpostArch to: freertos, none, posix, or rtems.
+To clone outpost:

+     git submodule init

+     git submodule update --recursive

+ When platform=custom is selected, you need to develop the scheduler interfaces and provide the include path in the CXXFLAGS.

 ### Examples ###
-To build the provided examples:
+First go to examples/ folder

     cd examples

+ Then to build the examples except the ones in examples/customPlatform

     make all

+Or you can build each example alone by:

+    make 'example_name'

+To build the examples in customPlatform

+    make customPlatform

+### Test ###
+The framework has a plain C++ testsuite in the test/ folder.
+To run the tests:

+    make test

+To see the outputs even if everything wents fine call

+    ./build/test_tasking

 ## Documentation ##
 If doxygen is installed the build target

     make doc

 is available to generate HTML output in the build/doc/ folder.

+##How to contribute##
+The development of Tasking Framework is conducted internally.
+Releases will be mirrored to the external repository on GitHub.

+However, you can use github to report bugs, suggest bug fixes, suggest features, etc. The development team will consider your report and contact you.

+In case of contribution, your contribution will be tested and evaluated.
+If it would be accepted to be merged to Tasking Framework, your name will be added to the contributor list (CONTIBUTORS.md), and to the related commit.